The importance of the depth in a swimming pool

 •

 • The middle of the pool can vary from 1.2 to 1.8 meters in depth.
-This area suits a variety of activities, including regular swimming and water games.
+This area is suitable for a variety of activities, including general swimming and water games, and is often the most versatile part of the pool.

 Deep Area: